hananeouhammouch/MLPipelineinAzure/README.md

   ![auto ml configuration](e.png "auto ml configuration")

-  C. Submit the run and register the best model **(VotingEnsemble Algorithm and the Accuracy is 0.92014)**
+  C. Submit the run and register the best model **(VotingEnsemble Algorithm and the Accuracy is 0.92014)** which involves summing the predictions made by multiple other classification models.

  ![automl result](f.PNG "automl result")
  ![automl model registry](g.PNG "automl model registry")